ajillepalli/HandsOnCyberTutorials/README.md

 * The Art of Secure Web Browsing
 * Static Testing: Static Analysis and Code Reviews
 * Group Policy with Active Directory
+* Social Engineering
+* Network Scanning with Nmap and Netcat
+* Password Cracking